 Faculty Development Research Fund 2014-2016 ($24,000): Exploring Language Learning and Identity in the Context of Migration

-CLL Academic Committee
+CLL Research Committee

 Areas of expertise

-- Multilingualism and multiculturalism
+- Multilingualism and mobility

 Selected publications and creative works (Research Outputs)

 - Park, M. Y. (2017).
-‘I want to learn Seoul speech!’: language ideologies and practices among rural marriage-migrants in South Korea.
-International Journal of Bilingual Education and Bilingualism, Online first10.1080/13670050.2017.1351419
+‘I want to learn Seoul speech!’: Language ideologies and practices among rural marriage-migrants in South Korea.
+International Journal of Bilingual Education and Bilingualism10.1080/13670050.2017.1351419